 The theories of Fowler and Westerhoff propose that faith in human beings developed in stages.
-This can be helpful for religion teachers to understand as they work to enhance and call forth religious faith in their students.
+This can be helpful for catechists to understand as they work to enhance and call forth religious faith in those to be catechized, whether they are children or adults.